ricardozanini/vagrant-alm/README.md

 ## How to use

 Just install Vagrant on your unix machine and you are ready to go.
 I've tried to keep the `Vagrantfile` as much agnostic as possible to be simple to reproduce on any Vagrant environment.
 Even if you couldn't manage to work, I hope this file could help you at least as a reference.
+Also install the Vagrant Networkmanager plugin to have your `hosts` file configured accordingly: `vagrant plugin install vagrant-hostmanager`.

 Remember that the Ansible playbooks on this repo are the real project rock star.
 It's responsible to give the environment everything you need to build your ALM.